nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

 #### What Happens During Migration

 - Your existing ignore list is preserved
-- The old `.ignore.txt` file remains (not deleted) for safety
 - The new `.yaml` file is created with your packages migrated
+- The old `.ignore.txt` file is automatically deleted after successful migration (v2.0.1+)
 - The script automatically uses the YAML file if it exists
-- `.gitignore` is updated to include the new YAML file
+- `.gitignore` is updated to include the new YAML file and remove the old TXT entry

 ### Upgrading to 1.3.4+